First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Glitches: analysis and results

-Seven glitches have been reported so far for this pulsar.
-Here, we report the detection of two more glitches on MJD 59203.9(5) \citep{2022BAAA...63..262Z} and MJD 59540(2).
+Seven glitches have been reported so far for this pulsar, observed between years 1992 and 2014.
+Here, we report the detection of two new glitches between 2020 and 2022, more precisely on MJD 59203.9(5) \citep{2022BAAA...63..262Z} and MJD 59540(2).
 We used the \texttt{glitch} plug-in in \texttt{tempo2} \citep{Hobbs2006} to subdivide the observations in blocks of 50--100 days and then fit $\nu_0$ and $\dot\nu_0$ in each of these blocks.
 The results are displayed in Fig.~\ref{fig:1048}.
 Our analysis reveals a frequency jump consistent with a glitch on MJD 59203.9, after which there is a continuous increase in the frequency relative to the pre-glitch model.
 This type of behaviour is unusual but it has also been observed in PSR J2219$-$4754 \citep{2022arXiv220612886Z} and PSR J0147$+$5922 \citep{2010MNRAS.404..289Y}.

 The dataset before the first glitch covers the timespan MJD 59031--59204 and accounts for 71 observations with A1 and 47 observations with A2.
 In the timespan between the first and the second glitch, MJD 59205--59513, we have 57 observations with A1 and 17 observations with A2.
 Finally, for the epoch after the second glitch, our dataset covers the timespan MJD 59571--59730, in which we have 16 observations with A1 and 16 observations with A2.
+All observations are folded in radio-frequency with a fixed dispersion measure $DM=128.678(3)$~pc\,cm$^{-3}$ from the ATNF catalogue ({\url{http://www.atnf.csiro.au/people/pulsar/psrcat/}).

 In Fig.~\ref{fig:1048Residuals} we show the timing residuals before and after the inclusion of the glitches in the timing model.
 This timing model is given by Eq.~(\ref{eq:timing-model}) and Eq.~(\ref{eq:glitch-model}), and the fitted parameters are summarized in Table~\ref{tab:1048parameters}.
 No signs of exponential recovery were found for these glitches, so we do not include the exponential decay term in the final fitting.
 The white noise in the data was characterised using \texttt{TempoNest} via the parameters $TNGlobalEF$ and $TNGlobalEQ$.
 We performed a bayesian analysis in a short timespan in order to eliminate the effect of the red noise.
 We obtained $TNGlobalEF=2.59$ and $TNGLobalEQ=-5.13$; the former indicates the factor by which the template-fitting underestimates the ToA errorbars, and the latter a systematic uncertainty of $\approx 7~\mu$s.